lopezdsr/sql-query/sql_reference.md

 <h4>Partition by columns</h4>

-Using the `PARTITIONED BY (column-list)` clause without specifying `INTO x BUCKETS` allows to store the query result using Hive-style partitioning, that is, to create partitions that contain only rows having certain values for one or more columns.
+Using the `PARTITIONED BY (column-list)` clause without specifying `INTO x BUCKETS` lets you store the query result using Hive-style partitioning, that is, to create partitions that contain only rows having certain values for one or more columns.
 This physical layout should be chosen in case the stored object is further analyzed using SQL queries that specify predicates on the partition columns.